apprenticelearner/AL_Core/README.md

 python3 ../../../train.py control_training.json
 ```

-You may be prompted to specify the location of the AL repo the first time you run train.py (if you screw this up you can change it in net.conf which will exist in the AL_HTML directory after running train.py at least once)
+You may be prompted to specify the location of the AL repo the first time you run train.py (if you screw this up you can change it in net.conf which will appear in the AL_HTML directory after running train.py for the first time)

 *If at this point an error pops up complaining about “picklefield” navigate to the ```apprentice_learner_api/src/django-picklefield``` folder and run ```python setup.py install```